witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 ### User acceptance tests for Schedules

 - Given that I am a user, when I log into the app, then I am able to make a booking.
+- Given that I am a user, when i log in using GoogleAuth, then the process is simpler.
 - Given that I am a user, when I specify my role, then i am able to access the right functionality.
 - Given that I am a user, when I view all venues, then i can choose one to book.
 - Given that I am a user, when I view all my upcoming bookings, then I will not forget them.